Shanxi: Topography

 The Yellow River forms the western border of Shanxi with Shaanxi.
 The Fen and Qin rivers, tributaries of the Yellow River, run north-to-south through the province, and drain much of its area.
 The north of the province is drained by tributaries of the Hai River, such as Sanggan and Hutuo rivers.
 The largest natural lake in Shanxi is Xiechi Lake, a salt lake near Yuncheng in southwestern Shanxi.

-Shanxi has a continental monsoon climate, and is rather arid.
-Average January temperatures are below 0 °C, while average July temperatures are around 21–26 °C. Winters are long, dry, and cold, while summer is warm and humid.
-Spring is extremely dry and prone to dust storms.
-Shanxi is one of the sunniest parts of China; early summer heat waves are common.
-Annual precipitation averages around 350 to 700 mm, with 60% of it concentrated between June and August.